-Redundancy Income Protection Insurance policies have been around for many years, although mainly confined to those taking out a mortgage.
-They are commonly known as ASU policies – covering Accident, Sickness and Unemployment.
+Redundancy Income Protection Insurance policies have been around for many years, and are mainly confined to those taking out a mortgage.
+They are commonly known as ‘ASU’ policies – covering Accident, Sickness and Unemployment.

 But not everyone has a mortgage.
 And many ASU policies require you to be taking out a mortgage or rearranging one to qualify for cover.